What are Dental Implants?

 Are you tired of denture adhesive and removing your teeth at night and putting them back in the morning?
 There is an alternative thanks to advancements in modern dentistry and the versatility of dental implants.
-All four of the doctors at Lake District Family Dentistry can have custom permanent implant dentures fabricated to look natural and feel great, and they stay in your mouth 24/7!
+All three of the doctors at Lake District Family Dentistry can have custom permanent implant dentures fabricated to look natural and feel great, and they stay in your mouth 24/7!

 Dr. Mangum can place multiple implants (in the office) to retain the full set of missing teeth.
 The implants serve as anchors or platforms to which a full set of beautiful, natural-looking teeth can be attached permanently.
 The teeth are designed using CAD/CAM technology and milled from an extremely strong material called zirconia that can be customized to achieve natural teeth and gum shades that blend in seamlessly!